kagehq/port-kill/README.md

 ### Automated Releases

-The latest binaries for all platforms are automatically built and released on GitHub:
+The latest binaries for all platforms are automatically built and released on GitHub when a release is published.

-#### Quick Install
+#### Quick Install (When Releases Are Available)
 ```bash
 # macOS/Linux: Download and run the installer
 curl -fsSL https://raw.githubusercontent.com/kagehq/port-kill/main/install-release.sh | bash